eastmmal000/IB-Comp-Sci/README.md

 ## Welcome to Malcolm's Page

-Her you will find examples and expanded demos from my work in my IB Computer Science Class.
+Here you will find examples and expanded demos from my work in my IB Computer Science Class.
 Programming here is done in Javascript sometimes using libraries or SVGs.

 Updated: January 15th